 Tenzin Jigme is the Senior Accounts Executive at Urban Mining2 and responsible for all sales activities, including building and retaining clientele for Urban Mining2.
 He has served in a variety of positions for over 9 years there including international online sales.
 Tenzin takes a thoughtful and efficient approach toward the needs of his clients.
 He received a Bachelor’s degree in Accounting from the University of Colorado, Boulder.

 Advanced Ionics, LLC

 Taylor Tobin is the Business Manager of Advanced Ionics.
 She started her career in science and has 18 years experience including working for the EPA at the state level.
 More recently, she pursued business and has experience as an account manager with a software firm.
 Now, she gets to combine her two areas of expertise as the Business Manager for the research and development component of Urban Mining2.
-Throughout her work experience, she’s known the value of being steady, reliable, and persistent in the pursuit of success.
+Throughout her work experience, she’s known the value of being steady, reliable, and persistent.